Last Updated on January 23, 2022

 - Spend some time, a little resource, and get a setup for yourself that can get you quick results without the need for anyone else.

 For those who would want to do it themselves, here’s the good news.
 There’s nothing like a professional camera for shooting products anymore.
 Not for the topic of our discussion – eBay products.

 The product can be lit from both sides as well as top and even from the back or bottom.
-The backdrop can be of various colours, including white – the most common and popular background for eBay product photography.
+The backdrop can be of various colors, including white – the most common and popular background for eBay product photography.

-How to Build a Light Tent?
+How to Build a Light Tent for eBay Photos?

-For a full tutorial on “How to build a Light Tent” please follow the link.
+For a full tutorial on “How to build a Light Tent,” please follow the link.

-Looking for an Easy Option?
+Are you looking for an Easy Option?
 Buy it Online!

 If this is a long-term prospect, buying a durable light-tent will help.
 There are currently different sizes of light tents available on the market today, ranging from small to large.

-In case you don’t have lights, professional studio strobes, or even continuous lights for photographing products, it is always ideal to shoot in the shade during the sunshine.
-Yes, find a shade, set up your light-tent and the natural light will do the rest.
+In case you don’t have lights, professional studio strobes, or even continuous lights for photographing products, it is always ideal for shooting in the shade during the sunshine.
+Yes, find a shade, set up your light-tent, and the natural light will do the rest.

 Now All You Need to do is Shoot!

 So now comes the question of equipment for taking pictures.
-All you require is a camera that can give a high-quality picture in decent to good light, and a tripod to stabilize your camera or smartphone.
+All you require is a camera that can give a high-quality picture in decent to good light and a tripod to stabilize your camera or smartphone.

 The quality of the photos is good enough, especially when adequate light is used.
 If you have a digital camera, it will do the job as well, perhaps slightly better than a mobile phone.
 A DSLR or a mirrorless camera can also, of course, get the job done.

 The Need for a Tripod

 A tripod can help you get stable shots with a timer mode on.
-It also helps in focusing and setting exposure accurately, which is important in case of product photography.
+It also helps in focusing and setting exposure accurately, which is essential in the case of product photography.

 Setting the Exposure

 Mobile phones now support some functions of manual exposures, as do digital cameras.
 The exposure in product photography for starters is about using WYSIWYG perfectly.

 In DSLRs or mirrorless, or digital cameras with manual exposure, the ideal way to set exposure is to do so in manual mode.
-After setting up the light and focusing on the subject, put the aperture on a higher value – ideally around f5.6 for digital cameras and f8-f11 for mirrorless and DSLRs.
+After setting up the light and focusing on the subject, put the aperture on higher value – ideally around f5.6 for digital cameras and f8-f11 for mirrorless and DSLRs.
 Set ISO to 100.

 If there are settings for ISO, keep it to lowest.
-There are also apps like Camera FV-5 which allow manual exposure.
-In such cases, putting the camera on the tripod and setting exposure like in above step, and taking pictures via timer mode is the best way to go forward.
+There are also apps like Camera FV-5, which allow manual exposure.
+In such cases, putting the camera on the tripod and setting exposure like in the above step, and taking pictures via timer mode is the best way to go forward.

-Taking the Picture
+eBay Photography Tips – Taking the Picture

 Now that formalities are done, it comes down to taking the pictures.
 A few important pointers that can help in getting perfect professional photos for eBay are: